College Packing List: A Realistic Guide on What to Bring and What to Skip

 Clothing/Shoes/Accessories

-Just use your best judgment for your final college packing list decision.
+Just use your best judgment for your final dorm room packing list decision.
+Here’s a general overview of all the clothes to consider bringing with:

 ❑ Underwear